Syntax test expr

 form is used, the last argument to the command must be a

-may be combined using the following operators, listed in decreasing order of
+can be combined using the following operators, listed in decreasing order of

 True if expr is false.